Entanglement and scattering in quantum electrodynamics: S-matrix information from an entangled spectator particle: Discussion and perspectives

 In \cite{PRD2019}, it was studied the case $d_2=d_3=0$ and $d_1 = \cos \eta$, $d_2 = e^{i \beta} \sin \eta$ which yields, for the initial state,

-Interestingly, with such an initial state as input, after the scattering the resulting reduced density matrices of $A$, $B$ and $C$ systems turn out to be identical to the GHZ density matrices seen in equation (\ref{ghzall}).
+Interestingly, with such an initial state as input, before and after the scattering the resulting reduced density matrices of $A$, $B$ and $C$ systems turn out to be identical to the GHZ density matrices seen in equation (\ref{ghzall}).
 Consequently, for this particular state we would have $\Delta \langle S_{x,z}^{\text{C}} \rangle= 0$, contrarily to the conclusion in \cite{PRD2019}.
-This result is guaranteed for any other combination of $d_{j}$, since any other entanglement of two particles implies the same behavior in the individual systems $B$ and $C$ as seen in $\ket{\Psi^\pm(\Phi^\pm)}$; a combination in which all the $d_{j}$ are different from $0$ would lead to a product state in which $C$ could clearly be isolated from the scattering process between $A$ and $B$.
+This result is guaranteed for any other combination of $d_{j}$, since entanglement of two particles implies the same behavior in the individual systems $B$ and $C$ as seen in $\ket{\Psi^\pm(\Phi^\pm)}$.
+A combination in which all the $d_{j}$ are different from $0$ would lead to a product state in which $C$ could clearly be isolated from the scattering process between $A$ and $B$.

-The collision analyzed above did not present any mathematical difficulties, as the density matrices were fully analytical in their domain; i.e., $0\leq\theta\leq\pi$ and $0\leq\phi\leq2\pi$.
-This is supported by the fact that an inelastic collision of this type is given by the \textit{s}-channel, where $\mathcal{M}\propto[2E^{2}]^{-1}$, and the energy required for this collision begins with the mass of the muon: 105.7.
-For an elastic collision, the scatterings M\o ller ($e^{-}e^{-}\rightarrow e^{-}e^{-}$) and Bhabha ($e^{-}e^{+}\rightarrow e^{-}e^{+}$) for example, where channels \textit{t} and \textit{u} given by $\mathcal{M}\propto[-2p^{2}(1\pm\cos\theta)]^{-1}$ represent the scattering, it could have a different behavior when including the non-analytic variable $\theta$ in its entire domain ($\theta=0,\pi$); in this case, the density matrices could not be integrated into the variable $\theta$.
-However, this does not mean the impossibility of carrying out a new analysis: an equivalence could be planned with the differential cross section per unit of polar angle $d\sigma/d\theta$, as well as one among the total cross section $\sigma$ was raised for the inelastic case.
-In these circumstances, a contribution from the variable $\theta$ could be expected, such that the expectation values in the witness particle are much more significant than those of the inelastic collision.
+The inelastic collision we have analyzed did not present any pole divergence in the scattering polar angle, since the characteristic amplitude for this process is given by the \textit{s}-channel, $\mathcal{M}\propto[2E^{2}]^{-1}$, whose only restriction is the threshold energy $E=105.7 \text{MeV}$, corresponding to the mass of the muon.
+This allowed us to obtain a relation with the total cross section $\sigma$, analytical in its entire domain $0\leq\theta\leq\pi$ and $0\leq\phi\leq2\pi$.
+For the elastic collisions, M\o ller scattering ($e^{-}e^{-}\rightarrow e^{-}e^{-}$) and Bhabha scattering ($e^{-}e^{+}\rightarrow e^{-}e^{+}$), whose amplitudes include the \textit{t} and \textit{u} channels, $\mathcal{M}\propto[-2p^{2}(1\pm\cos\theta)]^{-1}$, a different behavior would be expected when including the non-analytic variable $\theta$ in its entire domain ($\theta=0,\pi$).
+In this case, the spin density matrices can not be integrated over the variable $\theta$, and it is more appropriate to establish a relation with the differential cross section $d\sigma/d\theta$.